Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Population Difference Criterion

-The calculations of Section \ref{a} motivate a major improvement in DiProPerm by using only the balanced permutations.
-A permutation is called balanced if $\xi_i=1-R^i\times(1/m+1/n) \approx 0$.
-Consequently the number of switches in labels is equal to $\frac{mn}{m+n}$.
-If the data is generated using the alternative hypothesis, $g$ is much bigger than 0.
-Using only the balanced permutations makes the mean of the permutation distribution closer to zero.
-Therefore, it provides a more useful alternative distribution.
-Figure~\ref{t} shows a simple example illustrating balanced and unbalanced permutations.
+As discussed above DiProPerm PDC has issues with power caused by the fact that the estimates of $EC$ and $\operatorname{Var} C$ under the null hypothesis is inflated when using the traditional all permutations.
+In this section, we propose a solution to this issue by using only balanced permutations.
+Recall that a permutation is called balanced if $\xi_i=1-R^i\times(1/m+1/n) \approx 0$, so the number of switches in labels is close to $\frac{mn}{m+n}$.

+Figure~\ref{t} provides a simple example illustrating the difference between balanced and all permutations.
 There are 8 cases in each class shown as rows.
 The first row is colored using the real class labels followed by 7 permutations where symbols represent the true class labels and colors represent the permuted class labels as in the bottom 6 panels of Figure~\ref{012}.
 The colors of the text on the right are in the spirit of the color bar in Figure~\ref{000} and the colored dots in the top panels in Figure~\ref{012}.
-The top 3 permutations are all balanced permutations and in these cases solving the equation: $\xi_0=1-R^0\times(1/m+1/n)=0$ results in $R^0=\frac{mn}{m+n}=\frac{8\times 8}{8+8}=4$, while the bottom 4 permutations are all unbalanced.
+The top 3 permutations are all balanced permutations and in these cases solving the equation: $\xi_0=1-R^0\times(1/m+1/n)=0$ results in $R^0=\frac{mn}{m+n}=\frac{8\times 8}{8+8}=4$.
+The bottom 4 permutations are all unbalanced.
 The original DiProPerm draws from all permutations, but the proposed improved DiProPerm only draws from balanced permutations as shown in Figure~\ref{t}.
-In the top panels in Figure~\ref{012}, the balanced permutations (red dots) lie near the left side of each panel.
-Since the empirical p-values are calculated as the proportion of the colored dots that are larger than the observed statistics, using the balanced permutations (red dots) can result in a much smaller p-value and thus increase the power of the test in large signal situations.

-Figure~\ref{81} compares PDCs computed using balanced vs. all permutations by adding the former to a part of Figure~\ref{011} for both MD and DWD directions.
-The circles are all permutation DiProPerm PDCs from Figure~\ref{011}.
-The dashed curves in the left are the approximate centers of the corresponding circles (based on MD) given by Equation \eqref{f}.
-The plusses are the balanced DiProPerm PDCs.
-For balanced permutations based on MD, the solid curves are $f_b(m,n,d,g)$, the approximate centers of the plusses are given below by a similar calculation:
+When there is a large separation between the centers of the two classes, using only the balanced permutations makes the mean of the permutation null distribution closer to zero.
+Therefore, it provides a more useful alternative distribution.
+In particular, under the Gaussian model \eqref{eq:SimModel}, Equation \eqref{gor} implies that for balanced permutations and the MD direction